mauricio/mauricio.github.com/_drafts/redis-protocol.md

 Writing applications that talk to each other over the network is something we do almost daily but we usually don't worry too much about how the data moves along or what the communication protocol looks like, as we use HTTP clients and servers to do most of the work.
 Still, it's good to get dirty every once in a while with sockets and byte streams and learn a little about how we communicate with other applications.
 Today we're doing that with Redis.

 First, why Redis?
-Redis is a widely used data structures store that has [a really straightforward](https://redis.io/topics/protocol) protocol format we can cover in a single blog post but that is still very powerful in what it allows us to do.
-With redis you can deal with the common key-value store use case but you can also use other tools, like lists, sets, maps so the simplicity of the protocol also shows that you don't have to complicate the way you access data even if the implementation you might have on the server side is indeed complex.
+Redis is a widely used data structures store that has [a straightforward](https://redis.io/topics/protocol) protocol format we can cover in a single blog post but that is still very powerful in what it allows us to do.
+With Redis, you can deal with the common key-value store use case but you can also use other tools, like lists, sets, maps so the simplicity of the protocol also shows that you don't have to complicate the way you access data even if the implementation you might have on the server-side is indeed complex.

 Our main goal here is to understand the basics of network programming in Go, write code that parses messages from and writes them to a Redis server and understand some options we have when writing apps that operate with sockets in the language.
-We are not going to cover optimizations, TCP/IP or other advanced concepts, we're just going to write a simple Redis client.
+We are not going to cover optimizations, TCP/IP, or other advanced concepts, we're just going to write a simple Redis client.
 This client also doesn't work for Redis pub-sub, only for the general request-response interface.

 [The full source code for this post is available on github](https://github.com/mauricio/redis-client).